dropwizard/dropwizard/docs/source/manual/core.rst

 Bootstrapping
 =============

-Before a Dropwizard service can provide the command-line interface, parse a configuration file, or run as a server, it must first go through a bootstrapping phase.
-This phase corresponds to your ``Service`` subclass's ``initialize`` method.
+Before a Dropwizard application can provide the command-line interface, parse a configuration file, or run as a server, it must first go through a bootstrapping phase.
+This phase corresponds to your ``Application`` subclass's ``initialize`` method.
 You can add :ref:`man-core-bundles`, :ref:`man-core-commands`, or register Jackson modules to allow you to include custom types as part of your configuration class.